CANTON - A village resident received the green light Tuesday night to open a sports equipment exchange in the garage next to his home at 6 Fisher St.

 The village Planning Board agreed to grant a special permit to William B. Bascom on the condition that he encourage his customers to enter Fisher Street from Harrison Street, which is wider than the other two street entrances.

-Mr. Bascom hopes to offer a range of items in a variety of sports for those looking to sell or buy used equipment on a consignment basis.
-The business will be called Barndog Exchange.
+Mr. Bascom who hopes to offer a range of items in a variety of sports for those looking to sell or buy used equipment on a cosignment basis.
+The busines will be called Barndog Exchange.

 I want to be a resource for people, Mr. Bascom said.
 Im sure theres a lot of people who have basements and garages filled with equipment.